wokech/kenya_in_numbers_2_census_2019/README.md

 2) The ownership percentages are compared to the urban, rural, and national averages.

 ### Citation
+1) 2019 Kenya Population and Housing Census\n
-Shelmith Kariuki (2020). rKenyaCensus: 2019 Kenya Population and Housing Census Results.
+2) Shelmith Kariuki (2020). rKenyaCensus: 2019 Kenya Population and Housing Census Results.
 R package version 0.0.2.